 Keeping You Involved

 We believe in transparency and keeping our neighbours and the Niagara community informed of our activities and decisions.
-We will share our study results and up-to-date developments through this website, in addition to letters, newsletters, newspaper notifications, and open houses where we can meet with you personally to understand your point of view.
+We will share our study results and up-to-date developments through this website, in addition to letters, newsletters, newspaper notifications, and meetings where we can meet with you personally to understand your point of view.
 You can subscribe to our email list to be informed when new documents and updates are posted.

 When we inform you of our plans, we carefully consider your opinions and ideas.
 By hearing what you think, we are able to understand what is important to our neighbours and our community, and we can work together to make potential benefits a reality.